JadenFurtado/security_writeups/README.md

 ### Have I written malware?

 Yes, I have written a few viruses.
-You can find one of the repositories of these in my github account.
+You can find the repository of one such virus in my github account.